 program.
 Do not place such statements between the procedure

-declarations and the END
+declarations and the END statement.

 This section provides a framework for understanding the error handling mechanisms of the Flecs Translator.
 The system described below is at an early point in evolution, but has proven to be quite workable.